As an Amazon Associate I earn from qualifying purchases.

 While it’ll mostly be nirvana in your new sauna, that steamy heat could cause subsequent damage to your little piece of paradise.
 Therefore you’ll want to install a few precautionary items to keep your dew from becoming a dew not!
 A vapor barrier: insulation in the frame of your structure to keep moisture away.
 A ceramic floor: above the heating system but below removable wooden floor tiles, you’ll want to install, easy to clean ceramic tiles.
 Ventilation system: a place for steam to escape.
 While it may seem like an oversimplification, these elements are fundamental in keeping your sauna fit for enjoyment for many years!

 6. Room with a View?

 Chances are your backyard does NOT have an unobstructed view of the Aurora Borealis.
 Chances are you ARE looking at another home or some other less-than-desirable and less-than-private space.
-So given your individual circumstances you may or may not choose to include windows in your new outdoor sauna.
-If you do have a clear-cut view to sunsets and starry nights, a window(s) is a great way to enhance the serenity of your spa.
+So given your individual circumstances, you may or may not choose to include windows in your new outdoor sauna.
+If you do have a clear-cut view of sunsets and starry nights, a window(s) is a great way to enhance the serenity of your spa.
 Keep in mind though; this will decrease the privacy of your structure and its energy efficiency.
 But like, who cares when it’s all toasty nights snuggled under snowy skies, am I right?

 7. Size Matters

 Seems pretty obvious that your new outdoor sauna will need an entry and exit point.
-But what may be less obvious, is that a sauna door should be smaller than an average door in order to decrease the amount of heat lose when it is opened.
+But what may be less obvious, is that a sauna door should be smaller than an average door in order to decrease the amount of heat lost when it is opened.
 Your door should (and I mean legally speaking) also open towards you upon entry and away from you upon exit.
-This is, of course precautionary because while the heat is wonderful and relaxing, there is always the risk that a spa-goer may overheat and may need to fall out of the sauna.
+This is, of course, precautionary because while the heat is wonderful and relaxing, there is always the risk that a spa-goer may overheat and may need to fall out of the sauna.

 8. Ask for Help